-Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact c) Would the project expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$
+Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact c) Would the project expose sensitive receptors to substantial pollutant concentrations?
 Potentially Significant Impact.
-The 2021 LRDP proposes an increase in the number of students, faculty, and staff by academic year 2035/2036 and the addition of approximately 3.7 million asf (approximately 6 million gsf) of academic buildings and support facilities on the UCR main campus, including new housing for students.
-Construction of the proposed new buildings would result in short-term air pollution emissions, primarily diesel emissions, associated with activities such as equipment use, construction worker trips, and delivery and hauling of construction supplies and debris.
-These emissions could potentially impact existing sensitive receptors on the campus.

-An air quality analysis will be prepared for the proposed 2021 LRDP to assess potential air quality impacts to sensitive receptors.
-A Health Risk Assessment will also be prepared in the forthcoming EIR.
-The analysis, conclusions, and any mitigation requirements will be incorporated into the forthcoming EIR.
-Therefore, implementation of the proposed 2021 LRDP may result in exposure of sensitive receptors to substantial pollutant concentrations.
-This would be a potentially significant impact and further analysis in the forthcoming EIR is warranted.

-Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact d) Would the project result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? $\boxtimes$
+The 2021 LRDP propose and staff by academic year 2035/2036 and the addition 6 million gsf) of academic buildings and support facilities housing for students.
+Construction of the proposed new pollution emissions, primarily diesel emissions, associated construction worker trips, and delivery and hauling of could potentially impact existing sensitive receptors on An air quality analysis will be prepared for the propose impacts to sensitive receptors.
+A Health Risk Assessme The analysis, conclusions, and any mitigation requirem EIR.
+Therefore, implementation of the proposed 2021 It to substantial pollutant concentrations.
+This would be analysis in the forthcoming EIR is warranted. n of approxings on the UC we buildings we ted with actionstruction on the campus of 2021 LRDP at will also be ents will be in LRDP may reserved. nately 3.7 millions in a main campus, would result in so wities such as end de supplies and de supplies and de supplies in the prepared in the ncorporated in soult in exposure on asf (approx , including ne short-term air quipment use ebris.
+These e ntial air quali- ne forthcomic to the forthco ximately ew r e, emissions ty ng EIR. oming receptors Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact d) Would the project result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? \boxtimes Less Than Significant Impact.
+The California Environme Quality and Land Use Handbook: A Community Health odor complaints to be sewage treatment plants, waste Perspective in transfer stat dentifies land u tions, recycling ses associate facilities, pet ed with roleum

 Less Than Significant Impact.
 The California Environmental Protection Agency (CalEPA) and CARB Air Quality and Land Use Handbook: A Community Health Perspective identifies land uses associated with odor complaints to be sewage treatment plants, waste transfer stations, recycling facilities, petroleum refineries, biomass operations, coating operations, autobody shops, landfills, livestock operations, foundries, fiberglass manufacturing, rendering plants (CalEPA and CARB 2005).
 The proposed 2021 LRDP contains similar uses to the existing campus operations such as academic facilities, agricultural research, residence halls, recreation, parking, and other ancillary uses.
 Agricultural uses on West Campus include agricultural field research, instructional and research laboratories, greenhouses, and services supporting agricultural research.
 These agricultural uses do not include livestock that typically generate odors (e.g., manure).

 Demolition and construction activities associated with the proposed 2021 LRDP may result from construction equipment exhaust and the application of asphalt and architectural coatings during construction activities and the temporary storage of typical solid waste (refuse) associated with the proposed project's (long-term operational) uses.
 However, these are not identified as uses typically associated with significant odor emission impacts.
 Furthermore, the construction odor emissions would be temporary, short-term, and intermittent in nature, would cease upon completion of the respective phases of future construction activities, and generally confined to the immediate area of construction activities.
 Consequently, construction related impacts are considered less than significant, and no mitigation is required.
 Future proposed projects would have to comply with SCAQMD Rule 402, which prohibits the discharge of air contaminants that would cause injury, detriment, nuisance, or annoyance to the public.
 This issue will not be discussed further in the forthcoming EIR.